AndroidDevScholarship/Android-Project-from-Scratch-Guide/README.md

   - Extract data from the JSON

 ### Use a 3rd party library.
-(the image won’t work, I have to add it later)
 Which library should I use?
 - [Comparison of a few libraries](https://stackoverflow.com/questions/16902716/comparison-of-android-networking-libraries-okhttp-retrofit-and-volley/18863395#18863395) - [Retrofit](http://square.github.io/retrofit/), [OkHttp](http://square.github.io/okhttp/), [Volley](https://developer.android.com/training/volley/index.html), any other preference
 ![Library Comparison](https://github.com/AndroidDevScholarship/Project-from-Scratch-Guide/blob/master/3u6s6.png)